BSc (Hons), MBChB, PhD, CStat, MD (Hons), FFPHM, DSc

 This is the first ever randomised clinical trial being conducted which aims to prevent the onset of chronic widespread pain (the characteristic feature of fibromyalgia).
 We are recruiting persons at high risk of developing CWP and they are randomly allocated to receive either usual care or 8 sessions of Cognitive Behaviour Therapy (CBT) delivered by telephone.
 Potentially eligible subjects are beimg identified through a large-scale population survey.

 TRIO-POPULAR: Predicting the outcome of patients undergoing knee arthroplasty

 CI: Professor Gary J Macfarlane

 TRIO-POPULAR is a prospective cohort study of persons scheduled to undergo total knee arthroplasty (knee replacement).
-Patients are recrutied prior to their operation when individual, clinical and psychosocial factors are colelcted.
+Patients are recruited prior to their operation when individual, clinical and psychosocial factors are collected.
 They are then followed-up for two years after their operation to identify which have done well/poorly in terms of knee pain and function.
 The aim is to determine whether information collected prior to operation could help identify those patients most likely to benefit.
-This type of study can inform decision by clinicians in offerring patients the most appropriate management from which they are likely to benefit.
+This type of study can inform decision by clinicians in offering patients the most appropriate management from which they are likely to benefit.
 Part of this study is nested within a randomised controlled trial of total knee arthroplasty testing whether, amongst people with pain and poor function post-operatively, intensive physiotherapy improves outcome.